 Historically, some state contracts have specific purchasing guidelines.
 Some of the contracts used frequently by UNC Asheville are listed below.
 When purchasing from this list, please refer to the specific state contract for purchasing guidelines and contact the Purchasing Department for guidance:

-1. Purchases not on a state contract under $1,000 do not require a requisition or purchase order.
+- Purchases not on a state contract under $15,000do not require a requisition or purchase order.
 The Department may contact the vendor directly to order and subsequently receive the item.
 Departments should then complete a Check Request Form, obtain approval signatures, attach the original invoice, and submit the form and invoice to Accounts Payable.
 Check Request Form can be accessed through the Financial Affairs Office website.

 For Service Contracts in this purchasing threshold, see Section 4.d. below.

-5. Purchases not on a state contract and greater than $50,000 require the solicitation of formal bids by the NC Purchase and Contract Division as mandated by The General Statutes of the State of North Carolina.
+- Purchases not on a state contract and greater than $100,000require the solicitation of formal bids in collaboration with the UNC System Office as mandated by The General Statutes of the State of North Carolina.
 The requesting department should contact the Purchasing Department to discuss the information necessary to prepare the formal bid, including specifications, drawings, vendors, and other pertinent information.
-The Purchasing Department develops the bid and forwards to NC Purchase and Contract Division.
-The NC Purchase and Contract Division issues the bid, receives bid responses from vendors, and then forwards the responses to the University for review.
+The Purchasing Department develops the bid and forwards to the UNC System Office.
+The UNC System Office issues the bid, receives bid responses from vendors, and then forwards the responses to the University for review.
 A university evaluation committee, chaired by the requesting Department, evaluates the vendor responses based on the criteria specified in the bid request document.
 The evaluation committee then documents the criteria evaluation and recommends a vendor for the award to the Purchasing Department.
 After the Purchasing Department reviews the committee’s recommendation, the Purchasing Department will forward the recommendation to NC Purchase and Contract along with all bid documents.
-The NC Purchase and Contract Division reviews and certifies the purchase.
-After receiving state approval, the Purchasing Department issues a purchase order after receipt of departmental purchasing requisition.
+The UNC System Office reviews and certifies the purchase.
+After receiving the UNC System Office approval, the Purchasing Department issues a purchase order after receipt of departmental purchasing requisition.

-D. Blanket Purchase Orders, Equipment Installation, Emergency and Pressing Needs, Service Contracts, and Printing:
+- Blanket Purchase Orders, Equipment Installation, Emergency and Pressing Needs, Service Contracts, and Printing

-1. Blanket Purchases – When the department can determine the need to purchase small items on an ongoing and frequent basis, the department should submit a purchase requisition to the Purchasing Department with the following information:
+D. Blanket Purchases– When the department can determine the need to purchase small items on an ongoing and frequent basis, the department should submit a purchase requisition to the Purchasing Department with the following information:

 a.
 Category of items required